-Our Aviation Group inventories are stated at lower of cost or market using the specific identification method.
+Our Aviation Group inventories are stated at lower of cost or market.
+Our Aviation Group inventories primarily consist of corporate and regional jet aircraft engines and jet aircraft engine accessories and parts.
+Cost for purchased engines and parts is determined by the specific identification method.
 Included in inventory are related purchasing, overhaul labor, storage, and handling costs.
-Our Aviation Group inventories primarily consist of corporate and regional jet engines and engine accessories.
+We also purchase aircraft engines for disassembly to individual parts and components.